• Home /

 Low Down Payment Alternatives To Using a 401(k)

-Here are some popular mortgage alternatives to raiding a 401(k):
+Here are some popular mortgage alternatives to withdrawing from a 401(k):

 Conventional 100

-The Conventional 100 mortgage is a first-time home buyer mortgage that requires no money down and offers discounted interest rates and mortgage insurance premiums.
+The Conventional 100 mortgage is a first-time home buyer program that requires no money down and offers lower-than-average interest rates and mortgage insurance premiums.
 The program is limited to 1-unit homes, including standalone homes, townhomes, and condominiums.
 Eligible buyers must have average credit scores or better.

 HomeReady

 HomeReady is a 3-percent down mortgage backed by Fannie Mae.
-It provides subsidized, below-market mortgage rates to eligible buyers and allows downpayment funds to come from savings, cash gifts, and most other sources.
-HomeReady is best for buyers with low- to moderate-income and below-average credit scores.
+It provides below market average mortgage rates to eligible buyers and allows downpayment funds from savings, cash gifts, and most other sources.
+HomeReady is good for buyers with low- to moderate-income and below-average credit scores.

 Home Possible